-A more specified list is given in Appendix 6.
-However, it is not complete, and other proposals that can be associated with any of the eight categories above will also be considered in the evaluation process.
+The above list of subjects is not complete, and other proposals that can be associated with any of the eight categories above will also be considered in the evaluation process.
 More specific priorities regarding subjects to be covered can be given in connection with each "Call for Proposals".